Before & After Photo Gallery of Eyelid Lift

 - Widening of visual fields if excessive upper lid skin has partially blocked vision.

-- The operation is usually done on an outpatient basis under conscious sedation.
+- The procedure is usually done on an outpatient basis under local anesthesia or conscious sedation.

-- The “Colorado” needle is usually used for skin incisions to minimize scar and bleeding during the procedure.
+- The Ellman radiofrequency needle is usually used for skin incisions to minimize scars and bleeding during the procedure.

 - The incisions are made where the natural crease should be in the upper eyelids.
 Excess fat and skin are removed.